Cray-HPE/docs-csm/upgrade/1.2/Stage_1.md

       ncn# timedatectl | awk /synchronized:/'{print $NF}'
       ```

-      If the clock is in sync, the output will be `yes`, otherwise the output will be `no`.
-If the output is `no`, wait a few minutes and try again.
+      If the clock is in sync, the output will be `yes`; otherwise the output will be `no`.
+If the output is `no`, then wait a few minutes and try again.
 If it is still `no` after
       a few minutes, refer to [../../operations/node_management/Configure_NTP_on_NCNs.md#fix-broken-configs](Configure_NTP_on_NCNs.md).

 1. **IMPORTANT:** Ensure that the Ceph cluster is healthy prior to continuing.